Last Updated on: 28th July 2023, 08:56 am

 Merced, CA Transportation

 Merced is located in the very central part of California, significantly inland of the San Francisco Bay.
 It is part of the Merced, CA metro area, and is intersected by several state routes, including Route 59, Route 99, and Route 140.
 Merced is served in public transportation by a wide variety of bus lines, including YARTS, which offers scheduled service to Yosemite.
-The closest airport is the Merced Castle Airport (Code: 9CHJ+C9 Atwater, California, USA).
+The closest airport is the Merced Castle Airport.
 The distance from Merced, CA to Fresno, CA is 56.2 miles.